SHARE

 Source: freepik

-1. Measuring Profitability
+1. Measuring profitability

-2. Cost Control
+2. Control Costs

-3. Financial Planning Assistance
+3. Helps with Financial Planning

-Types of Margins
+Types of Margins and How to Calculate Them

-1. Gross Margin
+1. Gross Margin (Gross Profit Margin)

 Example:

-2. Operating Margin
+2. Operating Margin (Operating Profit Margin)

 Example: